Top 10 "To-Dos" After Building a Computer

 - select the contributor at the end of the page -

 Building your own PC helps you understand the components of a computer and how they work together; and at the same time, it can be a very satisfying learning experience.
-But if this is your first attempt, make sure to check out these top 10 "to dos" after you're done building your PC!
+But if this is your first attempt, make sure to check out these top 10 "to dos" to know what to do after building a PC!

-You have just put the cover on the case of your new custom-built computer.
-All the puzzle pieces have been put together; all input and output devices such as monitor, mouse and keyboard are connected and all that is leftover is a mess of packaging, documentation and driver disks.
+You have just built your PC, but now what?
+All the puzzle pieces have been put together; all input and output devices such as monitor, mouse, and keyboard are connected and all that is leftover is a mess of packaging, documentation, and driver disks.
 Now it's time to clean up!

-So do what you can to consolidate space by putting smaller boxes in bigger boxes and stacking them neatly in a closet.
+Do what you can to consolidate space by putting smaller boxes in bigger boxes and stacking them neatly in a closet.
 When you make those inevitable hardware upgrades, the original packaging is the best place to keep the used parts alive.
-And you never know, your used parts may come in handy for a friend or you may even end up using them towards building another computer.
+And you never know, your used parts may come in handy for a friend, or you may even end up using them towards building another computer.

-With everything organized and cleaned up, it's time to give life to your new computer.
+With everything organized and cleaned up, the next step in your PC build is to give life to your new computer.
 The first time you power the machine on you will need to set up the Basic Input/Output System (BIOS).
 The BIOS is an array of low-level configuration settings that tell the computer how to use its hardware.
 The BIOS settings are stored on a microchip called the complementary metal-oxide-semiconductor (CMOS).

 Nowadays, there's usually not much you need to do with the BIOS.
-Unless your hardware documentation specifies settings that need to be changed, you should only need to set the date and time, boot order and power saving settings.
-You will be installing the operating system next so you'll need to adjust the boot order to boot from the CD-ROM or the floppy drive (which depends on your operating system), before the hard drive.
+Unless your hardware documentation specifies settings that need to be changed, you should only need to set the date and time, boot order and power-saving settings.
+You will be installing the operating system next so you'll need to adjust the boot order to boot from the CD-ROM before the hard drive.